Constrained percolation, Ising model and XOR Ising model on planar lattices: Introduction

 We are interested in the classical percolation problem in a constrained model: under which probability measure does there exist an infinite connected set (infinite cluster) in which every vertex is present in the random configuration, or equivalently, included in the randomly-chosen subgraph?
 Such a question has been studied extensively in the unconstrained case - in particular the i.i.d Bernoulli percolation - see, for instance, \cite{ha60,he80,HS94,blps99,fh15,GrPc}.
 The major difference between the constrained percolation and the unconstrained percolation lies in the fact that imposing local constraints usually makes stochastic monotonicity, which is a crucial property when studying the unconstrained model, invalid.
 Therefore new techniques need to be developed to study constrained percolation models.

-Some constrained percolation models, including the 1-2 model, the periodic plane dimer model, certain 6V models, may be exactly solvable; see \cite{KOS06,ZLejp,ZL12,GrL15,BCG16}.
-The integrability properties of these models make it possible to compute the local correlations.
-When the parameters associated to the probability measure vary, different behaviors of the local correlations imply a phase transition.
+Some constrained percolation models, including the 1-2 model, the periodic plane dimer model, certain 6V models, are exactly solvable; see \cite{KOS06,ZLejp,ZL12, ZLct, GrL15,BCG16}.
+The integrability properties of these models make it possible to compute the correlations.
+When the parameters associated to the probability measure vary, different behaviors of the local correlations imply a phase transition from a microscopic point of view.
 If we consider phase transitions from a macroscopic, or geometric point of view, different approaches may be applied to study the existence of infinite clusters for a large class of constrained percolation models.

 In \cite{HL16}, we studied a constrained percolation model on the $\ZZ^2$ lattice, and showed that if the underlying probability measure satisfies mild assumptions like symmetry, ergodicity and translation-invariance, then with probability 0 the number of infinite clusters is nonzero and finite.
 The technique makes use of the planarity and amenability of the 2D square grid $\ZZ^2$.
 As an application, we obtained percolation properties for the XOR Ising model (a random spin configuration on a graph in which each spin is the product of two spins from two i.i.d Ising models, see \cite{DBW11}) on $\ZZ^2$, with the help of the combinatorial correspondence between the XOR Ising model and the dimer model proved in \cite{Dub,bd14}.
 In this paper, we further develop the technique to study constrained percolation models on a number of planar lattices, which may be amenable or non-amenable, including the $[m,4,n,4]$ lattice and the square tilings of the hyperbolic plane; see \cite{CFKP97} for an introduction to hyperbolic geometry.
-The general results we obtain can be used to prove further results concerning percolation properties of the XOR Ising model on the hexagonal and the triangular lattices, as well as on regular tilings of the hyperbolic plane.